O1ahmad/ansible-role-lotus/README.md

 - address of a checksum file for verifying the data integrity of the specified archive.
 While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **archive**.

 `checksum_format: <string>` (**default**: see `sha512`)
 - hash algorithm used for file verification associated with the specified archive or package checksum.
-Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about checksums/cryptographic hashes.
+Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about *checksums/cryptographic* hashes.

 `git_url: <path-or-url-to-git-repo>` (**default**: see `defaults/main.yml`)
 - address of `lotus` git repository.
-Address can reference Github site address or custom source hosted on alternate git hosting site. *ONLY* relevant when `install_type` is set to **source**
+Address can reference the Github site address or custom source hosted on an alternate git hosting site. *ONLY* relevant when `install_type` is set to **source**

 `version: <string>` (**default**: `v0.1.0`)
 - version of the repository to check out.
 This can be the literal string HEAD, a branch name, a tag name. *ONLY* relevant when `install_type` is set to **source**.